braze-inc/braze-docs/_docs/_hidden/other/dp-technical-assistance.md

 ## The Right to Restriction of Processing

-Data subjects may have the right to ‘block’ or suppress the processing of certain subsets of their Personal Data in the event of inaccurate or improperly obtained data.
-When processing is restricted, you are permitted to store the Personal Data, but not further process it.
-You can retain just enough information about the individual to ensure that the restriction is respected in the future.
+Data subjects may have the right to ‘block’ or suppress the processing of their Personal Data in certain circumstances.
+Restricting processing means not carrying out any processing that a data subject has objected to.

 ### Braze Recommendation

 The Braze Services do not support the restriction of processing of individual categories of Personal Data.
-If you have been asked by a Data Subject to restrict processing of certain subsets of that Data Subject's Personal Data, you should use the [Braze APIs](https://www.braze.com/docs/api/home/) to export that end user's entire profile(s) and then [delete](https://www.braze.com/docs/api/endpoints/user_data/#user-delete-endpoint) it from Braze.
-Braze's APIs can be used to re-import this data in the event that the end user subsequently allows you to process those particular subsets of its Personal Data.
+If you have been asked by a data subject to restrict processing of certain subsets of that data subject’s Personal Data, you should use the [Braze APIs](https://www.braze.com/docs/api/home/) to export that end user’s entire profile(s) and then [delete](https://www.braze.com/docs/api/endpoints/user_data/#user-delete-endpoint) it from Braze.
+Braze’s APIs can be used to re-import this data in the event that the end user subsequently allows you to process those particular subsets of its Personal Data.
+In addition, you should recommend that your end user uninstall or logout from any and all of your Applications that use the Braze SDK to stop collecting any additional data on the data subject.

 ## The Right to Data Portability